Abibubble/portfolio/README.md

 4. Choose if you want to clone using HTTPS, SSH, or GitHub CLI, then click the copy button to the right.
 5. Open Git Bash.
 6. Change the directory to where you want your clone to go.
-7. Type gitclone and then paste the URL you copied in step 4.
+7. Type git clone and then paste the URL you copied in step 4.
 8. Press Enter to create your clone.

 ### Making a Local Clone